Eye Movement Desensitization and Reprocessing

 •

-For more information about EMDR go to my EMDR website or Call:
+For more detailed information go to my EMDR website or Call:

 Barry Herbach, LCSW